sjohnson78/DVCS-Exercise/README.md

     List the four views that you can change to under View.
 	- Changes, history, repository list, branches list.

-    List the two items you can edit under Repository ?
-Repository settings ...
+    List the two items you can edit under Repository -> Repository settings ...
-	- Primary remote repository (origin) and .gitignore
+	- Remote: Primary remote repository (origin) and Ignored files: editing the .gitignore

     A remote repository is ________.
         - A code repository that is not on your local computer.